RANKING OF 50 STATES BY AGGREGATE TAX RATES

 “THE MORE THE WORLD CHANGES, THE MORE IT STAYS THE SAME” (J-B Alphonse Karr 1808-1890)

-Over the last few evenings, Elizabeth and I have been watching on Netflix the TV series “TURN.”
+I have been watching on Netflix the TV series “TURN.”
 It is about the American Revolution and the brutality of the British rule.
 The main reason the people rose up was, of course, unfair taxation.
 Or “taxation without representation,” as it has become known in history.

 Some 250 years after the British “Stamp Act,” which sparked the American stampeded to freedom, a nation of 319 million grunts and toils under the thumbs of a corrupt Congress and its Wall Street masters.